Binyamin-Brion/L-System-Visualizer/README.md

 * Rules: Define ways to replace variables with other variables and constants.
          Together, these components can be used to generate geometrical structures in a recursive manner.

-This project provides a grpahical means to specify an L-Script by providing a GUI to create the above components, and render the resulting generated geometrical structure.
+This project provides a graphical means to specify an L-Script by providing a GUI to create the above components, and render the resulting generated geometrical structure.

 ## Features